OliverOakley/project_two/README.md

-# QA Practical Project - D&D Character Generator
+# QA Practical Project - Prize Generator

 DISCLAIMER: This application has been purely built for educational purposes as part of QA training, and is not to be officially deployed.